Vector with char Arrays as Elements

 #include <string>

-How to Declare strings
+How to Declare string

 You can declare new string by some different ways.

-• Declare empty string
+- Declare empty string

 1